Ziya-Asgar/11_python_automate_excel/README.md

 - merging and unmerging cells,
 - insert and deleting rows and columns,
 - cutting and pasting cells,
-- manipulating the styling in a sheet,
+- controlling the styling in a sheet,
 - finally, taking data from a python dictionary and writing them to a new Excel file.

 Here is the [OpenPyXl documentation](https://openpyxl.readthedocs.io/en/stable/) to get more information about various methods of working with an Excel file using Python.